|Nutritional Guidelines (per serving)|

 |Dietary Fiber 3g||11%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This fabulous recipe started out as an accident.
-I was making a peanut butter streusel cake and forgot to read the instructions.
-I was supposed to make a streusel first, reserve some, then continue with the batter.
-After a blank moment, I decided to just go ahead and bake the cake, stirring the chocolate chips into the batter.
+We were making a peanut butter streusel cake and forgot to read the instructions.
+We were supposed to make a streusel first, reserve some, then continue with the batter.
+After a blank moment, we decided to just go ahead and bake the cake, stirring the chocolate chips into the batter.

 And the cake is beautiful!
 It's very moist and tender.
 It rose more than the streusel cake would, just because there was more batter.
 But it's delicious, peanut buttery, and perfect with the chocolate frosting.

-Preheat the oven to 350 degrees F. Spray a 12-inch Bundt pan with nonstick baking spray containing flour (even nonstick pans) and set aside.
+Preheat the oven to 350 F. Spray a 12-inch Bundt pan with a nonstick baking spray containing flour (even nonstick pans) and set aside.

-Bake the cake at 350 degrees for 55-65 minutes until set, brown, and a toothpick inserted in the center of the cake comes out clean (except some chocolate might stick to the toothpick).
+Bake the cake at 350 F for 55 to 65 minutes until set, brown, and a toothpick inserted in the center of the cake comes out clean (except some chocolate might stick to the toothpick).
 Cool the cake in the pan for 10 minutes, then loosen the edges and turn the cake onto a serving plate or cake plate.
 Cool the cake completely, then frost.